-A week before Election Day, a mailer by the Democratic-Farmer-Labor Party (DFL) of Minnesota came under fire for its allegedly anti-Catholic contents.
-Pictured on one side of the mailer was a priest, shown from his Roman collar down, wearing a button which said, "Ignore the Poor"; on the other side there is a statement critical of Dan Hall, a Protestant minister who is a candidate for the state senate (it said, in part, "Preacher Dan Hall protects politicians-not the poor").
+Yesterday, a mailer by the Democratic-Farmer-Labor Party (DFL) of Minnesota came under fire for its allegedly anti-Catholic contents.
+Pictured on one side of the mailer is a priest, shown from his Roman collar down, wearing a button which says, "Ignore the Poor"; on the other side there is a statement critical of Dan Hall, a Protestant minister who is a candidate for the state senate (it says, in part, "Preacher Dan Hall protects politicians-not the poor").

-Throughout the Internet, only the front part of the mailer was shown, leading some to accuse the DFL of bigotry.
-After the mailer began to receive an enormous amount of attention, the DFL released a statement defending the mailing because "the text explicitly criticizes Preacher Hall," and therefore covered any objections.
-We weren't buying it.
+On the Internet, only the front part of the mailer was shown, leading some to accuse the DFL of bigotry.
+Late yesterday, the DFL released a statement defending the mailing because "the text explicitly criticizes Preacher Hall," and therefore covers any objections.